 We found 4 providers with an interest in gastrointestinal problems and who accept Humana Gold 2250/HMO Premier near Plainfield, IL.

-Dr. Sameer Barkatullah specializes in adult gastroenterology.
-Areas of expertise for Dr. Barkatullah include ulcers, crohn's disease, and liver disease.
-He accepts several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
-He attended medical school at Rush Medical College.
+Dr. Sameer Barkatullah is an adult gastroenterologist.
+These areas are among his clinical interests: ulcers, crohn's disease, and liver disease.
+Dr. Barkatullah is an in-network provider for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+He graduated from Rush Medical College.
 Dr. Barkatullah (or staff) is conversant in Urdu.
-He is professionally affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.
+Dr. Barkatullah is affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.

 Relevant Interests: , diarrhea, heartburn, Crohn's disease, inflammatory bowel disease, colon problems, hemorrhoids, irritable bowel syndrome (IBS), acid reflux (GERD), constipation, colitis